 There are a few different options available when searching for how to get to Cozumel and they are by plane, by public ferry, or onboard a cruise ship.

 Conveniently, there is an international airport located on the northern end of Cozumel Island with daily flights available for domestic and international travelers.
 From Cozumel International Airport to the city center, it’s approximately a 10-minute drive.

-The most popular route for travelers heading to the island is the public ferry from Playa del Carmen to Cozumel that takes around 45-minutes to 1-hour depending on the sea conditions.
+The most popular route for travelers heading to the island is the public ferry from Playa del Carmen to Cozumel which takes around 45 minutes to 1 hour depending on the sea conditions.

 The two main ferry companies that operate between Playa del Carmen and Cozumel are Winjet and Ultramar.